damianhakert/damianhakert.github.io/source/posts/2017-02-27-gitlab-8-dot-16-dot-7-released.html.md

 ## Upgrade barometer

-This version does not include any migration.
+This version does not include any migrations and does not require downtime.

 Please be aware that by default the Omnibus packages will stop, run migrations, and start again, no matter how “big” or “small” the upgrade is.
 This behavior